 PPSA looks forward to Florida world shootfest

-If the Philippines' performance in the 2013 Australasia IPSC Handgun Championships will be the gauge, Filipino shooters will be seeded in next year's 2014 International Practical Shooting Confederation (IPSC) Handgun World Shoot XVII.
+If the Philippines' performance in the 2013 Australasia IPSC Handgun Championships is the gauge, Filipino shooters will be seeded for next year's 2014 International Practical Shooting Confederation (IPSC) Handgun World Shoot XVII.

-A 139-strong Philippine team, led by veteran and 2004 Athens Olympian Jethro Dionisio, collected 63 medals—30 golds, 22 silvers and 11 bronzes—to rule the week-long event in Rotorua, New Zealand participated in by 25 other countries.
+A 139-strong Philippine team, led by veteran and 2004 Athens Olympian Jethro Dionisio, collected 63 medals—30 golds, 22 silvers and 11 bronzes—to rule the week-long event in Rotorua, New Zealand, which was participated in by 25 other countries.

-The Universal Shooting Academy in Frostproof, Florida will host next year's World Shoot from October 7 to 19 where 88 countries, including the Philippines, are going to compete.
+The Universal Shooting Academy in Frostproof, Florida, will host next year's World Shoot from October 7 to 19, where 88 countries, including the Philippines, will compete.

-Philippine Practical Shooting Association (PPSA) president and Sultan Kudarat Governor Suharto “Teng” Mangudadatu said they are expecting another excellent performance by the Filipino shooters after a 63-medal haul in New Zealand.
+Philippine Practical Shooting Association (PPSA) president and Sultan Kudarat Governor Suharto “Teng” Mangudadatu said the expectation is for another excellent performance by Filipino shooters after a 63-medal haul in New Zealand.

 "It was an excellent performance by the Philippines.
-We dominated the event and this is an indication of another exciting performance in 2014 in Floriday,” said Mangudadatu.
+We dominated the event, and this is an indication of another exciting performance in 2014 in Florida,” said Mangudadatu.

-The Philippines, for the past five years, is the top country in the Asian region in practical shooting.
+The Philippines has been the top country in Asian practical shooting.

-Bogie Castro and Edwin Lim, who also pocketed gold medals, said the result in Rorotua is a united effort of Filipino shooters.
+Bogie Castro and Edwin Lim, who also pocketed gold medals, said the result in Rorotua is the result of a united effort by Filipino shooters.

-Team Philippines members also finished strong in the individual categories with Nelson Uygconco placing second in the overall match and the Classic Division, while Edcel John Gino ranked third overall for the Open Division.
+Team Philippines members also finished strong in the individual categories, with Nelson Uygconco placing second overall in the Classic Division, and Edcel John Ginoranking third overall in the Open Division.
 The team also copped second-place finishes in the Open Division General Category, Ladies Category and the Seniors Category.

 The World Shoot consists of the Open, Classic 1911, Standard, Revolver and Production divisions in the Overall, Lady, Junior, Senior and Super Senior categories.